UPDATED: DECEMBER 2021

 Health Direct have provided an online Symptom Checker to find out if you should seek medical help.

-Testing of COVID-19 has expanded to include any person presenting to a COVID-19 clinic with ANY of the following:
+Testing of COVID-19 is available for any person presenting to a COVID-19 clinic with ANY of the following symptoms:

 For more information on testing and the COVID-19 clinics, visit Healthy WA